 A guide to this summer’s hot spots.
-Expert tips on sights and attractions of some of the most iconic celebrity destinations in Europe.
+Expert tips on sights and attractions of some of the most iconic celebrity destinations.
 Glamorous locations, from Taormina to St.Tropez, are more than just fine dining, bar hopping and shopping, but an exploration of culture, architecture and natural beauty.

 TAORMINA